Danielle Raad

 Danielle Raad is an Assistant Professor of History and Museum Studies.
 She is a public historian, anthropologist, archaeologist, and curator with a focus on how people in the present make meaning from the material culture—art, artifacts, and historic sites—of the past.

-Prior to joining the faculty at UGA, Prof. Raad held positions as the Curator and Assistant Director of the Stanford University Archaeology Collections and as the Cullman-Payson Postdoctoral Fellow in Academic Affairs and Outreach at the Yale University Art Gallery.
+Prior to joining the faculty at UGA, Dr. Raad held positions as the Curator and Assistant Director of the Stanford University Archaeology Collections and as the Cullman-Payson Postdoctoral Fellow in Academic Affairs and Outreach at the Yale University Art Gallery.
 She has also previously worked as an academic advisor, a study abroad coordinator, a community college chemistry instructor, and a high school physics teacher.

 Prof. Raad primarily teaches courses in the Museum Studies Program.